mui/mui-x/docs/data/data-grid/components/components.md

-# Data Grid - Components
+# Data Grid - Slots

 <p class="description">The grid is highly customizable.
-Override components using the <code>components</code> prop.</p>
+Override components using the <code>slots</code> prop.</p>

 ## Overriding components

-As part of the customization API, the grid allows you to override internal components with the `components` prop.
+As part of the customization API, the grid allows you to override internal components with the `slots` prop.
 The prop accepts an object of type [`GridSlotsComponent`](/x/api/data-grid/data-grid/#slots).

-If you wish to pass additional props in a component slot, you can do it using the `componentsProps` prop.
+If you wish to pass additional props in a component slot, you can do it using the `slotsProps` prop.
 This prop is of type `GridSlotsComponentsProps`.

 As an example, you could override the column menu and pass additional props as below.